AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 The default value is info.

 |`log.level = info`|
 |log.dir|The directory where the log file and PID file are stored.
-If you do not specify a value, the log file and PID file are stored in the logs directory in the working directory.**Note:** The path here must be an absolute path.
+If you do not specify a value, the log file and PID file are stored in the logs directory in the working directory.**Note:** This parameter must be set to an absolute path.

 |`log.dir = ./logs/`|
 |log.file|The name of the log file.
-You can specify the name. **Note:** The default value is collector.log.
+This value is customizable. **Note:** The default value is collector.log.

 |`log.file = collector.log`|
 |log.flush|Specifies whether to display every log entry on the screen.
-Valid values: -   true: displays every log entry on the screen.
+Valid values: -   true: Every log entry is displayed on the screen.
 This ensures that no log entry is missing on the screen but compromises the performance.
--   false: does not display every log entry on the screen.
-This ensures the performance but certain log entries may be missing on the screen.
+-   false: Not every log entry is displayed on the screen.
+This ensures the performance but some log entries may be missing on the screen.

 **Note:** The default value is false.